molines/IMHOTEP/Doc/Scalability_experiment.md

 With NEMO/DCM the way of launching a standard segment of run is quite simple: each configuration is associated to a control directory (CTL) in which template namelists (ocean and ice), template xml files (for XIOS), path definition file (include_file.sh), and the script file to be launched (eORCA025.L75-IMHOTHEP00_jean-zay.sh).
 An extra file (eORCA025.L75-IMHOTHEP00.db) is used to manage the time steps to perform in a segment.
-Once all thses file are set up, launching a segment is done  with `run_nemo.sh`.
+Once all these files are set up, launching a segment is done  with `run_nemo.sh`.

-For scalability experiment, the procedure is very similar, but there more templates files in order to let the number of cores for NEMO being a variable.
+For scalability experiment, the procedure is very similar, but there are more templates files in order to let the number of cores for NEMO being a variable.
 In order to ease the post-processing, and also in  order to be able to run different cases (number of cores) simultaneously, all input files and scripts have a unique ID indicating the corresponding case.
 A bash script ([run_nemo.scal.sh](....)) is used as  a wrapper to launch each case: